 Data pre-process

 We used Cytoscape for conducting pre-processing data.
 There are two main steps in this study include data cleaning and data transformation.
 We visualized the PPI data to find whether there was any unconnected network.
 A Network that was not connected to the main (biggest) network would be removed.
-We assumed that the important proteins are located in the back bound network, a collection of nodes that has a high number of members and a high density.
+We assumed that the significant proteins are located in the back bound network, a collection of nodes that has a high number of members and a high density.
 Thus the unconnected networks to the back bound were removed.
 Next, we omitted the duplicate interaction data.
 The last step for this part was to transform the data from the protein network into centrality measures.
 This process was done by using CentiScaPe 2.2 in the Cytoscape application (Scardoni et al. 2009; Scardoni and Laudanna 2012).
 After data transformation completed, proteins with seven centrality measures were exported into a comma separated value file (csv).
 The output for this process was processed in further steps.

 Centrality Measures